blurite/rsprox/walt/README.md

 brew install --HEAD blurite/rsprox/walt
 ```

+If `WALT` is incorporated into future releases, the `--HEAD` flag will not be required.

 ## Usage

 **NOTE**: `walt` requires `sudo` to run - most of these commands will prompt you for your `sudo` password if you have one.